elixir-lang/elixir-lang.github.com/getting-started/alias-require-and-import.markdown

 The original `List` can still be accessed within `Stats` by the fully-qualified name `Elixir.List`.

-> Note: All modules defined in Elixir are defined inside a main `Elixir` namespace.
+> Note: All modules defined in Elixir are defined inside the main `Elixir` namespace.
 However, for convenience, you can omit "Elixir." when referencing them.

 Aliases are frequently used to define shortcuts.
 In fact, calling `alias` without an `:as` option sets the alias automatically to the last part of the module name, for example: